uchilaka/cami/README.md

 > You can also start up the app's non-dockerized services with the included IDE configurations for RubyMine in the `.ide-configs` folder.

+This is the same command you'll need any time you want to start up the application:

 ```shell
 bin/dev
 ```